Andre Jackson: Amateur career

+Professional career

 Los Angeles Dodgers

-Jackson signed with the Dodgers and made his professional debut in 2018, splitting time between the Rookie-league Arizona League Dodgers and the Great Lakes Loons of the Class A Midwest League, going a combined 3–5 with a 4.10 ERA over 18 games (17 starts), striking out 76 batters over 68 innings.
-He returned to Great Lakes in 2019 before being promoted to the Rancho Cucamonga Quakes of the Class A-Advanced California League.
+Jackson signed with the Dodgers and made his professional debut in 2018, splitting time between the Rookie-league Arizona League Dodgers and the Great Lakes Loons of the Single-A Midwest League, going a combined 3–5 with a 4.10 ERA over 18 games (17 starts), striking out 76 batters over 68 innings.
+He returned to Great Lakes in 2019 before being promoted to the Rancho Cucamonga Quakes of the High-A California League.
 Over 25 starts between the two clubs, he went 7–2 with a 3.06 ERA.
 He did not play a game in 2020 due to the cancellation of the minor league season.

 The Dodgers added Jackson to their 40-man roster after the 2020 season.
 To begin the 2021 season, he was assigned to the Tulsa Drillers of the Double-A Central.
 In June, Jackson was selected to play in the All-Star Futures Game at Coors Field.
 After pitching to a 3–2 record with a 3.27 ERA over 15 games (13 starts) and 63 1/3 innings with Tulsa, he was promoted to the Oklahoma City Dodgers of the Triple-A West in late July.
 Jackson was called up to the majors for the first time on August 16, 2021, and made his MLB debut that same night against the Pittsburgh Pirates.
 He pitched four scoreless innings in relief with five strikeouts, two hits, and four walks allowed.
 His first MLB strikeout was of Rodolfo Castro.
 He appeared in three total games for the Dodgers, pitching 11 2/3 innings while allowing three runs on ten hits for a 2.31 ERA.

-In 2022, Jackson again spent most of the season in AAA, where he pitched in 21 games (19 starts) and had a 2–7 record and 5.00 ERA.
+In 2022, Jackson again spent most of the season in Triple–A, where he pitched in 21 games (19 starts) and had a 2–7 record and 5.00 ERA.
 He pitched in four games for the major league club, working 9 2/3 innings out of the bullpen and allowed two earned runs.

+In 2023, Jackson made 11 appearances for Oklahoma City, with a 5.86 ERA in 27 3/3 innings and also made seven appearances out of the bullpen for the Dodgers, where he had a 6.62 ERA with 16 strikeouts and two saves in 17 2/3 innings pitched.
+On June 20, 2023, he was designated for assignment.

+Pittsburgh Pirates

+On June 25, 2023, Jackson was traded to the Pittsburgh Pirates in exchange for cash considerations.
+In 12 appearances for the Pirates, he posted a 4.33 ERA with 41 strikeouts across 43 2/3 innings pitched.
+On December 21, Jackson was designated for assignment and released the next day.

+Yokohama DeNA BayStars

+On January 11, 2024, Jackson signed with the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
+After pitching to an 8–7 record with a 2.90 ERA and 121 strikeouts for the BayStars in the 2024 NPB season, Jackson started Game 1 of the 2024 Japan Series.